ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu/upgrade-to-ubuntu-interim.md

 (upgrade-to-ubuntu-interim)=
 # Upgrade to Ubuntu 25.10

-Ubuntu 25.10 is the version of the Ubuntu operating system being released in April 2025.
-The development codename given to this release is "Questing Quokka".
+Ubuntu 25.10 ("Questing Quokka") is the latest *interim* release of Ubuntu.
+This means that it's a release with short-term support of nine months but with the latest software.
+You can upgrade to Ubuntu 25.10 from the previous Ubuntu 25.04 interim release, or from the Ubuntu 24.04 Long Term Support (LTS) release.

+To learn more about Ubuntu releases and life cycles, see [The Ubuntu lifecycle and release cadence](https://ubuntu.com/about/release-cycle).

 ## Before you start